WardsParadox/OutsetDockProfiler/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PROFILE, --profile PROFILE
                         path to profile to load.
-Required -n NAME, --name NAME  name of user to trigger on login.
+Required, can be used multiple times -n NAME, --name NAME  name of user to trigger on login.
 Required -i IDENTIFIER, --identifier IDENTIFIER
                         identifier of package, defaults to